Driver safety: How fleet managers can put the brakes on speeders

-It has been mathematically proven that speeding is actually not a more efficient way to get from one place to another.
+Despite common belief, speeding doesn’t save time and is actually not a more efficient way to get from one place to another.
+See an explanation of the math here.
 For example, on a trip in the city, any time saved can be easily added back if you run into traffic or get a string of red lights.
-So, allowing employees to speed is a false economy — any time saved is marginal as compared to the increased risks and indirect accident costs.
+So, allowing employees to speed is a false economy — any time saved is marginal as compared to the increased risks and indirect collision costs.
 Additionally, speeding is illegal and the related fines are highly expensive for drivers and their companies.

 Companies truly need to take a stand on whether or not speeding is worth the increased risk of crash and the related potential for bodily injury and legal cost.
-Launching a company safe driving campaign for employees is highly recommended by theNetwork of Employers for Traffic Safety (NETS) and others.
+Launching a company-wide safe driving campaign for employees is highly recommended by the Network of Employers for Traffic Safety (NETS) and others.

-With many companies, fleet costs take up a large portion of of the total operating budget.
+With many companies, fleet costs take up a large portion of the total operating budget.
 A safe driving campaign presents a new avenue for cost savings, and is a win-win for everyone.

 - Gas mileage decreases rapidly at speeds above 50 mph (U.S. Department of Energy).